KenanHArik/pipid_gaggia_classic/Setup Substeps/2 - Wiring and Pin Configurations.md

 ## Display

 The display is designed to occupy the top 6 pins of the header to operate over I2C communication.
 This is shown in the image below.
 No pin assignments are changed from this design.
+However, since the display is made remote of the Pi, pin 1 (3.3V) and pin 4 5V DC are not connected as they are not needed for the display.

 ![display](assets/2021-09-18-21-58-20.png)

 ## RTD Temperature Sensor

-The RTD temerature sensor operates over SPI.
-The following pin assingments are used to interact with the MAX31865 RTD amplifier
+The RTD temperature sensor operates over SPI.
+The following pin assignments are used to interact with the MAX31865 RTD amplifier

 - Pi 3.3V (physical pin 17) to sensor VIN
-- Pi SPI_MOSI (physical pin 19, BCM 10) to sensor SDI
+- Pi SPI_MOSI (physical pin 19, BCM 10) to sensor SD1
-- Pi SPI_MISO (physical pin 21, BCM 9) to sensor SDO
+- Pi SPI_MISO (physical pin 21, BCM 9) to sensor SD0
 - Pi SPI_SCLK (physical pin 23, BCM 11) to sensor CLK
 - Pi SPI_CE0 (physical pin 24, BCM 8) to sensor CS
 - Pi GND (physical pin 20) to sensor GND

+## Button for Sleep / Wake

 - Sleep / Wake Switch GPIO to GND (25) and sense physical pin 26, BCM 7

+## Switch for Brew / Steam Toggle

+- Brew / Steam Toggle switch GPIO to GND (39) and sense physical pin 40, BCM 21

+## SSR

 - Heater SSR Switch GPIO to GND (34) and PWM physical pin 33, BCM 13
-- Relay 1 5V (2), GND (14), GPIO physical pin 12, BCM 18
-- Relay 2 5V (2), GND (14), GPIO physical pin 11, BCM 17

-    _pump_out = 32  #BCM 32, physical pin 32
-    _heater_out = 18  #BCM 18, physical pin 12
-    _on_switch_in = 17  #BCM 17, physical pin 11
-    _steam_switch_in = 27  #BCM 27, physical pin 13
-    _brew_switch_in = 22  #BCM 22, physical pin 15